Why do I ride the Pan Mass Challenge? I started doing the PMC in

 Back To Top

 Fundraising for 2018 is great!
-A new personal best, over $12K.
+A new personal best, over $13K!!
 Thanks to my great sponsors!
 The ride was originally planned for mid August, but we've got to delay it for an injury time-out!
 I broke my elbow in early August.
 The ride will occur, I promise!
-Probably early November.
+Early November?
+We're there, and it's not time yet.
+Sometime in December, if i have to do 4 hours on a stationary bike!
 Stay tuned.